-This would have been a new world record lake trout.
+This would've been a new world-record lake trout.

-While scrolling through social media the other day, I kept seeing a hashtag pop up about a new record lake trout.
-After a little bit of digging, the beast below emerged from Brandon Isaac‘s page and my mouth dropped open.
-The size and girth of that arctic lake trout is a thing of legend.
+While scrolling through social media the other day, I kept seeing a hashtag pop up about a new-record lake trout.
+After a little bit of digging, the beast below emerged from Brandon Isaac's page and my mouth dropped open.
+The size and girth of that 83-pound lake trout is a thing of legend.

 As Isaac's indicated, this giant lake trout was caught sustenance fishing by a member of the Deline First Nation on Great Bear Lake in the Northwest Territories.
 He also brought up a good point that there is little doubt a rod and reel world record is swimming around up on that lake as well.

 According to the story, this fisherman tried to revive the fish and release it but was unsuccessful.
 It was only for this reason that the fish was kept at all.

 Goodness, what a fish!

 Sign up for daily stories delivered straight to your inbox.